 The Promus Board met seven times during 1994.
 During the year, attendance at Board meetings averaged 92% and attendance at Committee meetings averaged 98%.
-Should the Distribution be effected as described above in "The Distribution," the composition and committees of the Promus Board will be unchanged.
+Should the Distribution be effected as described above in "The Distribution," the composition and committees of the Promus Board will be unchanged except that Ronald Terry is expected to retire on the Annual Meeting Date.
+The Promus Board is entitled to elect an individual to fill the resulting vacancy.